Next: Phase statistics.

 for any steady state.
 This, in turn means

-that in the steady state with we have
+that in the steady state with

-where can be any steady state
+can be any steady state

 solution of th kinetic equation including the KZ spectrum which plays